What Caused Lender Profit Margin Compression in 2018?

 • Tactic 2: Efficient processes must be in place in order to reap gains over best effort shops.
 If a lender is doing best execution but they have inefficient processes, then they may be dragged back down toward what they could make on best efforts pricing.

 • Tactic 3: Secondary marketing technologies are making processes more efficient for lenders who adopt them, giving them a significant advantage.
-For example, Eustis Mortgage implemented Bid Auction Manager (BAM), a technology within MCTlive! to improve bid tape management and achieve best execution.
+For example, Eustis Mortgage implemented MCT Marketplace, a technology within MCTlive! to improve bid tape management and achieve best execution.
 This technology has saved them several hours on every loan sale, decreased their delivery window from 15-day to 7-day, and earned them an extra 60 bps in pickup on certain loans.
-Read a case study about their before and after experience with BAM.
+Read a case study about their before and after experience with MCT Marketplace.

 To be competitive in this market: begin executing on a mandatory basis, audit your processes to eliminate inefficiencies, and join the wave of automation that is leading the digitization of the mortgage industry.